Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 ManifoldSigMaker:SetFindProtection("")       -- "" searches all memory, "+X" executable only
-ManifoldSigMaker:SetFindFallback(false)      -- never widen a search that found nothing ManifoldSigMaker:SetFindMinimum(2)           -- allow a shorter pattern ManifoldSigMaker:SetFindMaxResults(20)       -- how many hits the picker lists ManifoldSigMaker:SetFindPrefill(false)       -- do not offer the clipboard ManifoldSigMaker:SetFindShortcut("Ctrl+Alt+G") ManifoldSigMaker:Status()                    -- a table
+ManifoldSigMaker:SetFindFallback(false)      -- never widen a search that found nothing ManifoldSigMaker:SetFindMinimum(2)           -- allow a shorter pattern ManifoldSigMaker:SetFindMaxResults(20)       -- how many hits the list of hits shows ManifoldSigMaker:SetFindPrefill(false)       -- do not offer the clipboard ManifoldSigMaker:SetFindShortcut("Ctrl+Alt+G") ManifoldSigMaker:Status()                    -- a table